Lo9ic/Paraphraser/README.md

 # How To Use

-Just php paraphraser.php and input the text
+Just php paraphraser.php and input the text.